 103km Clarkebury Institution start.

-35km Mandela's Qunu home start.
+35km Nelson Mandela’s Qunu home start.

-12km Nelson Mandela School of Science start.
+12km Nelson Mandela Schol of Science and Technology start.

-7km Lewanika Makgatho Mandela Primary School start.
+7km Lewanika Makgatho Primary School start.

 WILL YOU ENDURE THE ICON’S JOURNEY?